gocept/gocept.country/src/gocept/country/README.txt

 ==============

-gocept.country provides Zope 3 sources for the pycountry databases.
-You can use it e.g. to get a zope.schema.Choice field with all iso 3166 countries.
+`gocept.country` provides Zope 3 sources for the pycountry databases.
+You can use it e.g. to get a ``zope.schema.Choice`` field with all ISO 3166 countries.

   >>> import gocept.country
   >>> import gocept.country.db